 The best techniques to protect your yard from bare spots are much the same as the steps to properly repair these grassless areas.
 Preparing the soil before adding the sod grass can be the most important factor in an attractive lawn; this includes removing rocks, sticks and debris, as well as adding necessary nutrients for long-term yard health.

 Consistent, generous watering at the beginning is also vital to prevent bare spots caused by dry soil.
-If you are laying new sod grass in Texas in winter, you’ll want to take special precautions to ensure it can take root and grow successfully.
+If you are laying sod grass in Texas in winter, you’ll want to take special new sod precautions to ensure it can take root and grow successfully.

 Winter can present unique challenges for maintaining a lush, green yard.
 If you already have bare spots in your yard, they can be repaired to make your yard beautiful once again — and the right maintenance will prevent further dead spot damage.
 For help on repairing and preventing bare grass spots, contact the experts at The Grass Outlet.